Battle of Faughart: Faughart

 Unfortunately, the sources provide little in the way of detail and background for the Battle of Faughart.
 According to John Barbour, the Scottish chronicler, Edward Bruce was the architect of his own defeat, deciding to engage a larger enemy force (20,000 strong in his account) without waiting for reinforcements from Scotland, a view which finds some support in the Annals of Clonmacnoise, where it is recorded that "anxious to obtain the victory for himself, he did not wait for his [Sir John Stewart's] brother."
 He took up position on the rising ground at Faughart, not far from Dundalk, on 14 October.
 When his Irish allies objected to facing a stronger enemy force in battle Bruce responded by placing them in the rear, close to the top of the hill, leaving some 2000 Scots troops to face the enemy onslaught.

 In contrast to Barbour, the Lanercost Chronicle, the chief English source, says that Bruce approached Dundalk "with a great army of Scots which had already arrived in Ireland."
-It would seem that the three English commanders—John de Bermingham, Edmund, Lord Carrick, and Roland Joyce, Archbishop of Armagh—were themselves attacked, though in a somewhat impetuous and haphazard fashion.
+It would seem that the three English commanders—John de Bermingham, Edmund, Lord Carrick, and Roland Jorz, Archbishop of Armagh—were themselves attacked, though in a somewhat impetuous and haphazard fashion.
 Lanercost gives by far the clearest description of the action that followed: